combatogether/covid.websage.cn/README.md

 # This is a public welfare project

-> Background: <br>
+> Background:
-> The world is currently affected by the epidemic of new coronaviruses, and many countries lack protection knowledge and experience in epidemic control. <br>
+> The world is currently affected by the epidemic of new coronaviruses, and many countries lack protection knowledge and experience in epidemic control.
-> China is the first country in the world to be severely affected and is also the country with the best control of the epidemic. <br>
+> China is the first country in the world to be severely affected and is also the country with the best control of the epidemic.
 > Therefore, we hope to share China's experience with the world and help more affected countries in need.

 # We need more volunteers